BuzzteeBear/OpenXR-MotionCompensation/README.md

 DISCLAIMER: This software is distributed as-is, without any warranties or conditions of any kind.
 Use at your own risks.

 ## Customization
+The easiest way to get a uable project set up is to use the `Clone a repository` function of Visual Studio with the url of this github repository.
+Make sure the project path does not contain any whitespaces (or the call of the python script for source code generation will fail).
+Also ensure that the [Visual Studio git client can handle LFS](https://stackoverflow.com/a/47921547) for the external sdk dependencies below.

 ### Make sure to pull all 3 Git submodules dependencies:

 - `external/OpenXR-SDK-Source`: This repository contains some critical definition files for generating and building the API layer.
 - `external/OpenXR-SDK`: This repository contains the official Khronos SDK (pre-built), with the OpenXR header files needed for OpenXR development.
 - `external/OpenXR-MixedReality`: This repository contains (among other things) a collection of utilities to conveniently write OpenXR code.

 ### Use the developer's install/uninstall scripts under `script\[Un]install-layer.ps1`.